 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>Instigator Blog - Latest Comments in Can Blogging Make Someone Seem Inaccessible?</title><link>http://instigatorblog.disqus.com/</link><description>Focused on startups, entrepreneurship and social media</description><language>en</language><lastBuildDate>Mon, 20 Nov 2006 14:16:18 -0000</lastBuildDate><item><title>Re: Can Blogging Make Someone Seem Inaccessible?</title><link>http://www.instigatorblog.com/can-blogging-make-someone-seem-inaccessible/2006/11/14/#comment-1645313</link><description>What a great post and a great point, Ben!&lt;br&gt;Once in my younger days I invited a major speaker at a conference to dinner.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>Instigator Blog - Latest Comments in Can Blogging Make Someone Seem Inaccessible?</title><link>http://instigatorblog.disqus.com/</link><description>Focused on startups, customer development, Lean Startup and entrepreneurship.</description><atom:link href="https://instigatorblog.disqus.com/can_blogging_make_someone_seem_inaccessible/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Mon, 20 Nov 2006 09:16:18 -0000</lastBuildDate><item><title>Re: Can Blogging Make Someone Seem Inaccessible?</title><link>http://www.instigatorblog.com/can-blogging-make-someone-seem-inaccessible/2006/11/14/#comment-1645313</link><description>&lt;p&gt;What a great post and a great point, Ben!&lt;br&gt;Once in my younger days I invited a major speaker at a conference to dinner.
 That afternoon she had spoken to a room of 1500 with standing room only.
-I had never met her, but I did it just to see. &lt;br&gt;&lt;br&gt;She accepted and that night at dinner she said, "People take for granted that I have plans.
+I had never met her, but I did it just to see.&lt;/p&gt;&lt;p&gt;She accepted and that night at dinner she said, "People take for granted that I have plans.
 Sometimes I don't and end up eating room service, because I don't anyone at the conference well enough to ask them to dinner any more than you do.
-I'm a person the same as you are."&lt;br&gt;&lt;br&gt;I never forgot that.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Liz Strauss</dc:creator><pubDate>Mon, 20 Nov 2006 14:16:18 -0000</pubDate></item></channel></rss>
+I'm a person the same as you are."&lt;/p&gt;&lt;p&gt;I never forgot that.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Liz Strauss</dc:creator><pubDate>Mon, 20 Nov 2006 09:16:18 -0000</pubDate></item></channel></rss>